keithrbennett/rock_books/README.md

 ## What RockBooks Is Not

-As a product written by a single developer in his spare time, RockBooks lacks some conveniences of traditional software programs:
+As a product written by a single developer in his spare time, RockBooks lacks some conveniences of traditional software programs, such as:

 * Import of data from financial institutions
 * On the fly data validation
 * Data entry conveniences such as drop down selection lists for data such as accounts
 * Fancy reporting and graphing -- however, RockBooks' bringing links to all the entity's documentation and output into a single web page may well be more useful
 * At this time, RockBooks is only tested on Macs.
 The input files are plain text files and could be created on any OS, but the validation and report generation might not work.
+Get in touch with me if you are using a different OS and want to use RockBooks, and are willing and available to test my changes.

 # Terminology Usage

-* document - a RockBooks logical document such as a chart of accounts, a journal, etc., usually containing information parsed from a data file
+* _document_ - a RockBooks logical document such as a chart of accounts, a journal, etc., usually containing information parsed from a data file

-* data file - a RockBooks input data file, which is a text file with the extension `.txt`
+* _data file_ - a RockBooks input data file, which is a text file with the extension `.txt`

 ## Input Data File Format

+Input data files are plain text files.
+We recommend using a text editor and _not_ a word processor for them.
+If you don't already have a favorite text editor, some excellent graphical text editors are [VS Code](https://code.visualstudio.com/), [Atom](https://atom.io/), and [Brackets](http://brackets.io/).

+Fields are space separated; any number of spaces can be used.

+#### Comment Lines

-Lines beginning with `#` will be ignored.
+Lines beginning with `#` will be ignored when the input data is parsed.
+Comment lines are useful for:

+* explanations of the input itself
+* information that you would like to be available for deeper research or examination but not printed in the reports

+#### Document Properties

 Data lines that contain the value of document properties, as opposed to transactions, etc., will be expressed as lines beginning with `@`: